mehulagg/gitlab/doc/subscriptions/gitlab_com/index.md

 ## Subscription expiry

-When your license expires, you can continue to use GitLab for 14 days.
+When your subscription expires, you can continue to use GitLab for 14 days.
 On the 15th day, paid features are no longer available.
 You can continue to use free features.

-To resume paid feature functionality, upload a new license.
+To resume paid feature functionality, purchase a new subscription.

 ## CI pipeline minutes